jonathangosling/WebAPI/README.md

     - Tick 'Configure as proxy resource'
     - Hit 'create resource'
     - Add a get method in the 'proxy' sub directory following the same process as above
 15. On 'Actions', click 'Deploy API'
 16. Under 'Deployment stage', select 'new stage'
 17. Give it a name, i.e. 'dev'
 18. Click 'deploy'

-## Direct custom URL in Route 53 to API Gateway:
+## Direct custom URL in Route 53 to API Gateway

 1. On the API Gateway page, click 'custom domain names'
 2. Click 'create'
 3. Add domain name (jonathangosling.co.uk or api.jonathangosling.co.uk …)